phobos/phobos/README.md

 __logger__ configures the logger for all Phobos components, it automatically outputs to `STDOUT` and it saves the log in the configured file

 __Kafka__ provides configurations for all `Kafka::Client` created over the application.
-All options presented are from `ruby-Kafka`
+All options presented are from `ruby-kafka`

 __producer__ provides configurations for all producers created over the application, the options are the same for normal and async producers.
-All options presented are from `ruby-Kafka`
+All options presented are from `ruby-kafka`

 __consumer__ provides configurations for all consumer groups created over the application.
-All options presented are from `ruby-Kafka`
+All options presented are from `ruby-kafka`

-__backoff__ Phobos provides automatic retries for your handlers, if an exception is raised the listener will retry following the backoff configured here
+__backoff__ Phobos provides automatic retries for your handlers, if an exception is raised the listener will retry following the back off configured here

 __listeners__ is the list of listeners configured, each listener represents a consumers group